BaerchenJ/Stagewise-crop-yield-prediction-with-multisource-functional-indices/README.md

     2018-2022  |  satellite imagery |    HLS V2.0   |  https://hls.gsfc.nasa.gov/hls-data/

 For the details of data preprocessing procedure, please refer to the manuscript Section 3 Data and study area.
 The scripts of data preprocessing can be found in the folder named "Data-preprocess".
+"ALLRUN" and "Illinois_shp" under "Data-preprocess_Illisoy" are of large size.
+In case you are interested in raw data preprocessing, please contact me, and I will send you these two folders.